home-assistant/home-assistant.io/source/_components/vlc-telnet.markdown

 Only the "music" media type is supported for now.

 This service will control any instance of VLC player on the network with the telnet interface activated.
 To activate the telnet interface on your VLC Player please read the [official VLC documentation](https://wiki.videolan.org/Documentation:Modules/telnet/).
+Also remember to add a firewall rule allowing inbound connections for the port used in the device running VLC.

 ## {% linkable_title Full configuration %}